 Suffolk Resolves House

-To prevent its demolition in 1950, Dr. James Bourne Ayer and Hannah Ayer moved it from its original location on Adams Street (where Citizens Bank now is) to its present location.
+This building was threatened with demolition in 1950.
+Dr. James Bourne Ayer and Hannah Ayer moved it from its original location on Adams Street (where Citizens Bank now is) to its present location.
 They had it restored by William Morris Hunt and later gave it to the Milton Historical Society, for which it serves as headquarters.
+The Society holds its meetings at the house, and occasionally opens it to the public.

 Gallery